Linaro/lava/doc/v2/pipeline-schema.rst

   job:
     minutes: 15            # timeout for the whole job (default: ??h)
   action:
-    minutes: 5         # default timeout applied for each action; can be overriden in the action itself (default: ?h)
+    minutes: 5         # default timeout applied for each action; can be overridden in the action itself (default: ?h)
  priority: medium

  actions: